matitalatina/mn-blog-en/src/content/angular-jwt-auth.md

 - A lot of getters method: both reactive (ends with `$`), and standard (classic variables).
 - Some helper methods to change the state of the store (`setAccessToken`, `login`, `refresh`).

 Now our AuthStore is ready to go!
-Let's go to the class that wires everything together, the `AuthService`!
+Let's go to the class that wires everything together: the `AuthService`!

 ### AuthService